 (formerly NURS 2470) This clinical course assists the student to develop skills in providing and managing the nursing care of diverse adult patients.
 Utilizing the framework of the nursing process, the student will practice critical thinking, communication skills and responsibility while safely caring for patients with life-span changes.
 Major emphasis will be on the management and delegation of nursing care to a group of patients with neurological, musculoskeletal, and oncology problems.
 This course is graded on a pass/fail basis.
-Pass/fail grades are not included in GPA calculations.
-Students are required to pass this course in order to progress in the program.
+Students are required to pass this course to progress in the program.
 (18 contact hrs per week for 8 wks) Center Campus.